Indian Stones: History

 On August 29, 1754, during the French and Indian War, a band of Native Americans made an attack on the Fort at Number 4 in Charlestown, New Hampshire, taking as captives members of the Johnson and Farnsworth families.
-On the second day of a forced march, Susannah Johnson gave birth to Elizabeth Captive Johnson.
+On the second day of a forced march, Susannah Willard Johnson gave birth to Elizabeth Captive Johnson.
 All of the captives were eventually ransomed to French residents of Montreal and returned to their homes by 1760.
 Susannah Johnson returned to the place of her daughter's birth on several occasions, and in 1796 published a captivity narrative describing the family's ordeal.
 In 1799, convinced she had found the correct location, she hired a stonecutter to create the two slate markers, with the intent that one was to be placed at the birthplace, and the other at the nearby Native encampment site.

-The exact date of their placement is not documented, but was probably before Susannah Johnson's death in 1810.
+The exact date of their placement is not documented, but was probably before Susannah Johnson died in 1810.
 Susannah Johnson's instructions were not followed, and the two stones were placed side-by-side in a location not far from their present site.
 Descendants of Johnson in 1918 had the two stones mounted in the granite slab, and placed at the same site.
 The present location is near that location, created as a result of road improvements on Route 106 that required the memorial's relocation.